BinProtect/binprotect/README.md

   with safe implementations.
 * StackProtect: modify functions in such a way, so that they become able to check the integrity of their stack frames.
-For this, a shadow stack mechanism is introduces, which is used for temporary storage of return addresses of currently active activation records.
+For this, a shadow stack mechanism is introduced, which is used for temporary storage of return addresses of currently active activation records.
 These addresses are checked upon every function exit with the actual return address for integrity.